mpruna/prasleas/_posts/Jenkins_Pipeline.md

 ![Img](jenkins_pipeline.png)

-The workflow can seen as a chained sequence of steps(build steps).
+The workflow can be seen as a chained sequence of steps (build steps).
 Each successful build step triggers the next build.

 1. Data is available to the public.
 2. A Jenkins job listens for new data, and based on a specific action (webhook trigger) it starts build job.